 We’ve taken particular care to build a compassionate and experienced team of clinical and general psychologists, who are skilled in treating adults, teenagers and children.
 They are all registered providers with both Medicare and private health funds.

-Our psychologists are trained to use Cognitive Behaviour Therapy, as well as a range of other evidence-based psychological approaches, including Motivational Interviewing, Solution-Focused Therapy, Interpersonal Therapy, Acceptance and Commitment Therapy, and Eye Movement Desensitization and Reprocessing (EMDR).
+Our psychologists are trained to use Cognitive Behaviour Therapy, as well as a range of other evidence-based psychological approaches, including Motivational Interviewing, Mindfulness, Solution-Focused Therapy, Interpersonal Therapy, Acceptance and Commitment Therapy, and Eye Movement Desensitization and Reprocessing (EMDR).